 It was all Thoroughbreds when I was in England, and not until we came to America that I met a Quarter Horse.
 What a jolly breed they are.
 And if they are remotely capable of doing what you ask them, they will try to do it.

-When I married and lived in Texas, we boarded all sorts of horses and this when I had my first experience with gaited horses, having a gorgeous Missouri Foxtrotter resident with us.
+When I married and lived in Texas, we boarded all sorts of horses and this was when I had my first experience with gaited horses, having a gorgeous Missouri Foxtrotter resident with us.

 Years later saw my return to America with my second husband who worked for a breeder/owner who raced Thoroughbreds.